Teacher-free Latent Self-distillation and Class-separable Representations for Lightweight IoT Attack Detection: Conclusions

-In the future, one can extend our work in different directions.
-First, it is very potential to design new methods to transform the latent representation into the separable representation to boost the performance of the detection task.
-Second, the loss function of TAE needs to trade-off between its components.
-It will be better to find an approach to automatically select good values for each dataset.
-Last but not least, the proposed models in this article only examined the cybersecurity datasets.
-Therefore, it is interesting to extend this model to other fields such as computer vision and natural language processing.
+In the future, our work can be extended in several directions. { The current \textit{representation targets} can only be used with TAE's architecture/model and cannot be applied to other representation models, such as MLP and MAE. \textit{Representation targets} could be extended for use in other representation learning models.
+For example, one could develop a method to select key data points within a \textit{representation target} to form a group of codewords representing a class.
+To project a single data point into the group of codewords, one would need to project this data point alongside all the key data points within the group. } Second, the loss function of TAE requires a trade-off between its components.
+It would be beneficial to develop an approach that can automatically select optimal values for each dataset.
+Last but not least, the proposed model in this article has been evaluated on cybersecurity datasets.
+Therefore, it would be interesting to extend this model to other fields, such as computer vision and natural language processing.